 The SAFE Center is a nationally accredited (Council on Accreditation) and state licensed residential treatment center for children ages 3-13.
 SAFE stands for Stabilization, Assessment and Family Evaluation.
 The program provides an alternative to psychiatric hospitalization.
 Length of stay in the program typically ranges from 3-90 days, but can go longer if deemed appropriate by the child’s community team.

 The SAFE Center is located 3 miles from I-105, just east of Springfield on 22 acres of picturesque rural property which includes a pond, a forest of tall evergreens and oaks, nature trails, a sports field, a garden, and outdoor recreational equipment.
 The main facility is a large residential building that resembles a ski lodge.
 There is also a large covered play facility.

 The primary referral sources for the SAFE Center are State Child Welfare, Mental Health Organizations and parents.
-Families are welcome to call the program Director for more information.
-To make a referral call 541-741-7402 and ask for the Director.
+Families are welcome to call for more information.
+To make a referral call 541-741-7402 and ask for the Intake Coordinator.